Dr Mi Yung Park

 Language use and identity construction among mixed-heritage children in South Korea (2017-2018)

 This project explores whether and to what extent multi-ethnic children of Southeast Asian marriage-migrant mothers in rural Korea maintain and develop their heritage language.

 Language ideologies and practices among rural marriage-migrants in South Korea (2016-2017)

-This research focuses on how the Southeast Asian marriage-migrant women construct their language ideologies and develop stances toward their local dialect and the standard dialect, as they interact with speakers of standard Korean.
+This research focuses on how marriage-migrant women construct their language ideologies and develop stances toward their local dialect and the standard dialect, as they interact with speakers of standard Korean.

 - Gender ideologies and Korean language learning: Experiences of rural marriage-migrants in South Korea.
-In K. Horner and J. Dailey-O’Cain (Eds.), Multilingualism and (Im)mobilities: Language, Identity and Power.
+In K. Horner and J. Dailey-O’Cain (Eds.), Multilingualism and (Im)mobilities and Spaces of Belonging.
 Bristol: Multilingual Matters.

 Teaching | Current

 KOREAN 300 Advanced Korean 1

 Naning Wahyuni (2018 - ): Investigating the Development of Children’s Interest in English Language Learning (ELL) Through Free-Reading Time (Co-supervisor)

 Academy of Korean Studies Research Grant 2017-2018 ($9,000): Language Use and Identity Construction of Mixed-Heritage Children in South Korea